843.577.2500 | 76 Queen St. | map it

 Centrally located in historic downtown Charleston, Husk transforms the essence of Southern food.
 Executive Chef and Lowcountry native, Travis Grimes, reinterprets the bounty of the surrounding area, exploring an ingredient-driven cuisine that begins in the rediscovery of heirloom products and redefines what it means to cook and eat in the South.

-Starting with a larder of ingredients indigenous to the South, and set within a building complex dating to the late 19th century, Brock crafts menus throughout the day, responding to what local purveyors are supplying the kitchen at any given moment.
-The entrance beckons with a rustic wall of firewood to fuel the wood-fired oven and a large chalkboard listing artisanal products currently provisioning the kitchen, but like the dĂ©cor that inhabits the historic building, the food is modern in style and interpretation.
+Starting with a larder of ingredients indigenous to the region, Grimes responsibly crafts menus, playing to what local purveyors have seasonally available at any given moment.
+The entrance beckons with a rustic wall of firewood to fuel the wood-fired oven in the open kitchen, and a large chalkboard listing artisanal products currently provisioning the kitchen.
+Much like the dĂ©cor that inhabits this historic, late 19th century home, the food is modern in style and interpretation.

-> Visit our family of restaurants:
+Visit our family of restaurants:

 HUSK Restaurant - Charleston in Downtown Charleston, SC